NCAR/citools/README.md

 `GH_TOKEN` environment variable is set to a personal API Token that has write repository access, a draft release can be queried; otherwise, only published releases can be queried.

+### normalize-gihub-release

+Validate the indicated GitHub "release" object and make sure it conforms to conventions used by the CICADA pipeline.

+CICADA-friendly release objects have the following attributes:
+  * The release name is a semantic version tag with no pre-release or metadata components; (e.g.: "1.0.1", but not "1.0.1-test", or "1.0.1+meta").
+  * The associated tag is a valid semantic version string.
+  * The release name matches the numeric portion of the tag.
+  * The release is associated with a specific commit SHA (not a branch).
+  * The "prerelease" flag is false if and only if the tag has no pre-release component.

 ### trigger-deployment